Michalkcb/Michalkcb/README.md

         JavaScript portfolio projects.
         React portfolio projects.

-- 🌱 🌱 I’m currently a software engineer under training at <a href="https://42warsaw.pl/">42 Warsaw</a> after successfully completing the Piscine.
+- 🌱 🌱 I’m currently a software engineer under training at <a href="https://42warsaw.pl/">42 Warsaw</a> after successfully completing the Piscine.<br>
     Now I'm in the process of learning C, JavaScript and React.